TOAST-DOCS/GameAnvil/en/server-3-implementation.md

     }

     /**
-     * 클라이언트와의 연결이 끊어졌을때 호출되는 콜백
-     *
+     * A callback that is called when the connection with the client is severed *
-     * @throws SuspendExecution 이 메서드는 파이버가 suspend될 수 있다.
+     * @throws SuspendExecution This method can suspend Fiber.
      */
     @Override
     public void onDisconnect() throws SuspendExecution {
     }

     /**
-     * 유저로 전달되는 패킷이 있을 때 호출되는 콜백
-     *
+     * A callback that is called when there is a packet to be passed to a user *
-     * @param packet 처리할 패킷
+     * @param packet A packet to be processed
-     * @throws SuspendExecution 이 메서드는 파이버가 suspend될 수 있다.
+     * @throws SuspendExecution This method can suspend Fiber.
      */
     @Override
     public void onDispatch(final Packet packet) throws SuspendExecution {